Chris Taylor Preview, Player Props: Dodgers vs. Guardians

-On Wednesday, Chris Taylor (.371 on-base percentage in past 10 games, 65 points above season-long percentage) and the Los Angeles Dodgers face the Cleveland Guardians, whose starting pitcher will be Xzavion Curry.
-First pitch is at 7:10 PM ET.
+Thursday, Chris Taylor and the Los Angeles Dodgers take on the Cleveland Guardians and Gavin Williams, with the first pitch at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Marlins.
+In his last action (on August 19 against the Marlins) he went 0-for-3.

 Chris Taylor Game Info & Props vs. the Guardians